Grand Beguinage

 Zuster Julia, de laatste begijn van het Groot Begijnhof (Universiteitsarchief KU Leuven)

-Sister Julia, the last beguine of the Great Beguinage (KU Leuven University Archives)
+Sister Julia, the last beguine of the Grand Beguinage (KU Leuven University Archives)

 Heritage walks that pass this monument